Rosario Brucato: Awards and recognition

 His work has also been publicly screened at the Dickens Horror Film Festival in Colorado.
 The Vanishing Hitchhiker was officially selected in both the Berlin Lift-Off Global Network and Extravaganza sections of the international festival The Lift-Off Sessions.
 In addition, The Different Being received the "Outstanding Achievement Award for Debut Filmmaker" at the Calcutta International Cult Film Festival.
-Over the years, Brucato's films have won numerous additional awards for editing, directing, and acting at various international film festivals, further establishing his reputation in the independent film scene.
-He has also received accolades in Germany for editing, in Spain as Best Filmmaker, and, notably, has triumphed in Los Angeles, Hollywood, New York, Texas, and many other states across the United States.
+Brucato's films have also received awards and nominations for directing, editing and filmmaking at international film festivals in Germany, Spain, and the United States, including Los Angeles, Hollywood, New York, Texas, and other locations across the United States.